ggarg01/maincrafts-internship-task4/README.md

 ## Files Included

 * task4_titanic.ipynb – Jupyter Notebook containing the complete dashboard, analysis, visualizations, and observations.
-* Titanic.csv – Titanic dataset used for the analysis.
+* Titanic-Dataset.csv – Titanic dataset used for the analysis.

 ## Tools Used